 TIP: When crocheting, try to keep the yarn tight with your non-dominant hand, to keep the gauge of your work even.

-- Make a loop with your yarn and hook another loop through it.
+- Make a loop with your yarn and insert the hook.

 - Tighten gently and slide the knot up to the hook.